Rare quick-fire auction could settle fate of broadcaster Sky

 That trumped the 14 pound a share offer made by Fox earlier in July and is 37 percent above Fox’s original 10.75 pound a share bid in 2016.

-Fox’s bid for Sky is backed by Walt Disney, which in June agreed a separate deal to buy TV and film assets from Fox, including its existing 39 percent Sky shareholding, for about $71 billion.
+Fox’s bid for Sky is backed by Walt Disney (DIS.N), which in June agreed a separate deal to buy TV and film assets from Fox, including its existing 39 percent Sky shareholding, for about $71 billion.

 An auction for Sky, which broadcasts to 23 million households across Europe, would the biggest ever deal in the UK to be decided by a panel-run auction.

-There have only been three British takeover situations since 2007 that have involved auctions handled by the regulator, including the 6.2 billion-pound sale of Anglo-Dutch steelmaker Corus to India’s Tata Steel, according to analysis by Reuters.
+There have only been three British takeover situations since 2007 that have involved auctions handled by the regulator, including the 6.2 billion-pound sale of Anglo-Dutch steelmaker Corus to India’s Tata Steel (TISC.NS), according to analysis by Reuters.

 “In order to provide an orderly framework for the resolution of this competitive situation, and in accordance with Rule 32.5, the panel executive has, after discussions with the parties, established an auction procedure,” the regulator said in a statement.